josephsenior/Grinta-Agent/tests/e2e/README.md

 ### Simple Browser Navigation Test

-A simple test (`test_simple_browser_navigation`) that just navigates to the OpenHands GitHub repository to verify the browser setup works correctly.
+A simple test (`test_simple_browser_navigation`) that just navigates to the Forge GitHub repository to verify the browser setup works correctly.

 ### Local Runtime Test